5 Important Retirement Questions You Must Answer

-During your 20s, 30s, and 40s it can be difficult to fully envision how you spend your financial freedom years.
+During your 20s, 30s, and 40s, it can be difficult to fully envision how you will spend your financial freedom years.
 Once you reach the 10- to 15-year window prior to retirement the sense of urgency will likely increase.
 Whether you are just starting your career or ready to start winding things down soon, make time to identify the “why” behind your retirement.
 This starts with a general understanding of what you look forward to doing the most.

 Use these additional questions to help guide you: